Shumanh/ChainCred/README.md

 - Your points belong to you: they’re in your wallet, not hidden in a company database.
 - Transparent by default: every earn and redeem has a public receipt (a transaction link).
 - Works across shops: one wallet can hold points from multiple businesses.
-- Optional growth: points can increase over time if a business turns on “growth,” like interest.
+- Optional Growth: Your loyalty points can increase over time, similar to earning interest, if a business enables this feature.
+This provides a clear incentive for long-term loyalty.
 - Fast and simple: actions feel like tapping a button; confirmations are quick.
+- Referral Program: Customers can easily refer new users by sharing a unique link.
+When a referred customer makes a qualifying purchase, both the referrer and the new customer can earn bonus loyalty points, all verifiable on the Solana blockchain.

 ---